 Examples of the scarcity factor in real estate include standalone properties within a 10km radius of the CBD, where land is worth more per square metre and apartment oversupply abounds.

 Homes within catchment zones for high-performing schools are another prime example – there will always be more hopeful parents house hunting in these suburbs than there are homes available to purchase.

 3. Strategic renovation potential

-However, one way of “manufacturing” capital growth is to strategically renovated a property to maximise its rentability and resale value.
+However, one way of "manufacturing" capital growth is to strategically renovate a property to maximise its rentability and resale value.

 Top of this list is bathrooms and kitchens, which can add instant value to even the shabbiest property.